th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 <notice note >

-If this `rabbit.json` configuration doesn't work, try to change `username` and `password` values like in `secrets.yaml`.
+If this `rabbit.json` configuration doesn't work, try to change `username` and `password` values as they are in `secrets.yaml`.

 </notice >

 ### Run demo script

-Finally, run demo script.
+Finally, run the demo script.

 ```shell
 python run.py